shayzimm/minornote/README.md

 **How MinorNote Addresses the Problem**:

-1. **Robust Tagging System**:
+1. **Tagging System**:
-   - MinorNote provides a powerful tagging system that allows users to categorise their posts with multiple tags.
-This enhances content discovery and organisation, making it easier for users to find posts of interest.
-MinorNote allows each post to be associated with multiple tags.
+   - MinorNote provides a tagging system that allows users to categorise their posts with multiple tags.
 This many-to-many relationship between posts and tags enables users to categorise their posts in multiple ways, making content more accessible and easier to discover.
-For instance, a user could tag a post with "Technology," "AI," and "Innovation," making it visible under all three categories.
+For example, a user could tag a post with "Technology", "AI", and "Innovation", making it visible under all three categories.

 2. **Secure User Authentication**:
-   - The API uses JWT (JSON Web Tokens) for secure user authentication, ensuring that user sessions are managed securely and efficiently.
-This approach to authentication helps prevent unauthorised access and protects user data.
-The use of JWT for user authentication means that each user session is represented by a token, which includes user information and session validity.
+   - JWT (JSON Web Tokens) has been implemented for secure user authentication.
+This means that each user session is represented by a token, which includes user information and session validity.
 This approach not only secures user data but also enhances the scalability of the application by reducing the load on the server to maintain user sessions.

-3. **Efficient Comment Management**:
+3. **Comment Management**:
-   - MinorNote includes features for managing comments on posts, allowing users to add, edit, and delete comments.
-This ensures a clean and organised interaction space, enhancing user engagement and satisfaction.
-MinorNote provides endpoints for creating, reading, updating, and deleting comments on posts.
+   - MinorNote provides endpoints for creating, reading, updating, and deleting comments on posts.
 This CRUD functionality ensures that comments can be managed effectively, preventing clutter and enhancing the user experience.
 Users can engage in meaningful discussions, knowing that their comments can be managed and moderated appropriately.

 4. **Scalability and Performance**:
    - Built with Flask and SQLAlchemy, MinorNote is designed for scalability.
 The database is structured with normalised tables to handle large volumes of data efficiently.
 PostgreSQL, known for its reliability and performance, is used as the database system.
-The choice of PostgreSQL as the database ensures that the application can handle large volumes of data while maintaining high performance.
-PostgreSQL's advanced features, such as full-text search and JSONB support, provide additional capabilities that enhance the functionality of the API.

 ### R2: Task Allocation and Tracking

-**Task Planning and Tracking**

-In the MinorNote API project, tasks were planned and tracked using a Kanban board, a visual workflow management tool that provides clarity and structure to the project’s progress.
+Tasks were planned and tracked using a Kanban board, a visual workflow management tool that provides clarity and structure to a project’s progress.
 The Kanban board was hosted on Trello, a widely used task management tool.

 **Planning Process**: